-According to the USDA, individuals interested in becoming meat inspectors may want to obtain a bachelor's degree in the agricultural, physical, biological or mathematical sciences.
-For example, individuals may pursue a degree in animal science with a concentration in production and industry, which provides education for careers in animal agribusiness, including meat inspector.
+Individuals interested in becoming meat inspectors may want to obtain a bachelor's degree in the agricultural, physical, biological or mathematical sciences.
+For example, individuals may pursue a bachelor's degree in animal science with a concentration in production and industry, which provides education for careers in animal agribusiness, including meat inspector.
 Another option is a bachelor's degree in applied science with a concentration in food service management.
 This degree provides training and knowledge in food production.

 Step 2: Seek Job Experience

-Having the appropriate job-related skills may allow individuals without a degree to become meat inspectors.
-According to food inspector job postings on USAjobs.gov in November 2012, the USDA sought applicants with experience working at food manufacturing, slaughter or processing plants; as butchers/meat cutters in a wholesale or retail business; as quality control testers in the food or beverage industry or as chefs or cooks in a commercial environment.
+Having at least one year of job-related experience and the appropriate job-related skills may allow individuals without a degree to become meat inspectors.
+The USDA looks for applicants with experience working at food manufacturing, slaughter or processing plants, as butchers/meat cutters in a wholesale or retail business, as quality control testers in the food or beverage industry, or as chefs or cooks in a commercial environment.
 Other types of qualified experience include working as a veterinary technician or as a supervisor in the food or livestock industry.

 Step 3: Pursue USDA Training

 The FSIS partners with various colleges and universities to offer training program for aspiring meat inspectors.
-These programs cover areas such as include food safety regulation, poultry slaughter inspection and basic livestock slaughter inspection.
+These programs cover areas like include food safety regulation, poultry slaughter inspection and basic livestock slaughter inspection.
 Training programs to become a USDA veterinary medical officer and for food safety education also exist.

 Step 4: Obtain a Food Inspector Position